OpenPrinting/ipp-usb/ipp-usb.8.md

      as well) or `sanitize` them (fix IPP specs violations).

    * `disable-fax = true | false`<br>
-     If `true`, the matching device's fax capability is ignored
+     If `true`, the matching device's fax capability is ignored.

    * `http-XXX = YYY`<br>
      Set XXX header of the HTTP requests forwarded to device to YYY.
-     If YYY is empty string, XXX header is removed
+     If YYY is empty string, XXX header is removed.

    * `ignore-ipp-status = true | false`<br>
      If `true`, IPP status of IPP requests sent by the `ipp-usb` by